joanneluong/AAS191A-SEA/README.md

 ## What technology was used
 Project is created with:
-* Lorem version: 12.3
+* HTML/CSS
-* Ipsum version: 2.33
+* Javascript
-* Ament library version: 999
+* Leaflet-interactive map plugin
+* Google Forms
+* Google Sheets
+* Apps Script

 ## How it can be repurposed